brianrice2/blog/_posts/2021-01-01-bookshelf.md

 - The Design of Everyday Things by Don Norman
 - Surely You're Joking, Mr. Feynman! by Richard Feynman
 - The Innovators by Walter Isaacson
+- Unix: A History and a Memoir by Brian Kernighan

 ## Personal Development